VarunX7/Chat_GPT-Discord-Bot/README.md

 The text from 'chat.txt' file is used as a chat history by the bot and it uses it to generate appropriate response.

-The dialogues in the chat.txt file were generated using ChatGPT with the promp - *assume that a ragnar lothbrok and robin hood both exist in the same time and are very close friends and also allies in war against the cruel and tyrannical lannisters.They both have led their armies to many battles together and now its time for the final battle.
-Now generate 20 dialogues in which they  are discussing strategy for the upcoming battle of casterly rock which is the home of the lannisters and also has the fort that has never ever been captured before.*
+The dialogues in the chat.txt file were generated using ChatGPT with the promp - *assume that  Ragnar lothbrok and Robin Hood both exist in the same time and are very close friends and also allies in the war against the cruel and tyrannical lannisters.
+They both have led their armies to many battles together and now its time for the final battle.
+Now generate 10 dialogues in which they  are discussing strategy for the upcoming battle of casterly Rock which is the home of the lannisters and also has the fort that has never ever been captured before.*

-The bot will give the first user the persona of Robin Hood and other users the personas of people associated with Robin Hood and Ragnar Lothbrok.
+The bot will assume the persona of Ragnar Lothbrok and assign the first user the persona of Robin Hood.
+Other users will be assigned the personas of people associated with Robin Hood and Ragnar Lothbrok.

 The 'chat.txt' can be easily edited to change the above scenario or personas.